Working Restoratively in Schools Mid-Implementation Day:

 The keystones of restorative conferencing (after Jansen and Matla)

-A recap of restorative the restorative questions and their purpose
+A recap of the restorative questions and their purpose

-At the conclusion of this day staff will have developed a shared understanding of the ‘where to next’ for continued implementation of Restorative Pedagogy.
-This will provide the Implementation Team and/or Leadership Team with an important springboard for ongoing planning.
+After this day, staff will have a shared understanding of the ‘where to next’ for continued implementation of Restorative Pedagogy.
+This will give the Implementation and Leadership teams an essential springboard for ongoing planning.

-Following this workshop, Bill will (upon request) work with the Implementation Team to plan the next phase of implementation.
+Following this workshop, Bill will (upon request) work with the Implementation Team to plan the subsequent implementation phase.
 This will involve a focus on a model of organisational change as outlined by Thorsborne and Blood (2013)